joshkuminski/OpenVision/README.md

 git clone https://github.com/joshkuminski/deep-person-reid.git
 ```

-5. Make sure that you fulfill all the requirements: Python 3.8 or later with all [requirements.txt](requirements.txt) dependencies installed, including torch>=1.7.
-If you have a supported NVIDIA gpu, you need to comment out the torch install lines in requirements.txt.
-There are additional requirements if utilizing a gpu - [follow these instructions](https://docs.nvidia.com/deeplearning/cudnn/install-guide/index.html#install-windows).
-I recommend using cuDNN v8.3.2 and Cuda 11.3, if you go with something different you will need to update requirements_gpu.txt.

-## Install Requirements
+# Install Requirements
+## Windows
+1. Run install.cmd, a virtual environment will be created and will install all the requirements in requirements.txt.
+If you have a supported NVIDIA gpu, run install_gpu.cmd.

+## Apple macOS
+Not tested

+# Run the Application

 ### Custom Dataset
 Custom weight files can be created using [OpenVision-Label]()